Home Energy Management Systems (HEMS): Efficient solutions for your home

 • Simply save taxes: Photovoltaic systems with an output of up to 30 kWp are exempt from income and trade tax.

-Another package of laws was passed by the German cabinet at the beginning of February 2023 (source: Handelsblatt v.
+Another legislative package was passed by the Federal Cabinet at the beginning of February 2023 (source: Handelsblatt v.
 6.2.23).
-The "Act to Restart the Digitization of the Energy Transition" primarily provides for intelligent electricity meters, so-called "smart meters," to be installed in many households.
+The "Act to Restart the Digitization of the Energy Transition" primarily provides for intelligent electricity meters, so-called "smart meters", to be installed in many households.
+And this is how the smart meter rollout works:

 • Mandatory for high consumption: The law is to stipulate that by 2030 all consumers who use more than 6,000 kilowatt hours of electricity per year must have a smart meter.
 To put this in perspective, the average four-person household has a consumer of 3,500 kilowatt hours.